2015 BMW 2-Series

-Standard features in the 2014 BMW 2-Series include HD Radio, a USB port, Bluetooth, a personalized key fob that can remember climate control and other settings and BMW’s iDrive infotainment system with a 6.5-inch display.
-Available features include a moonroof, a rearview camera, front and rear parking sensors, an automatic parallel parking system, satellite radio, a 12-speaker Harman Kardon surround-sound audio system and an upgraded iDrive system with navigation, a touchpad input and an 8.8-inch high-resolution display.
+The 2015 BMW 2-Series comes standard with a USB port, Bluetooth, HD Radio, BMW’s iDrive infotainment system with a 6.5-inch display and a key fob that remembers climate, seat and audio settings.
+Available features include a rearview camera, parallel parking assist, front and rear parking sensors, a moonroof, satellite radio, lane departure warning, a 12-speaker Harman Kardon surround-sound audio system and an upgraded iDrive system with navigation, a touchpad controller and an 8.8-inch display.

-- "While the iDrive system looks good and responds quickly to commands, we've found it takes some getting used to.
-Compared with competitors' electronics interfaces, you'll often have to take a few more steps to reach the desired functions, so it's worthwhile to get acquainted with the system before hitting the road." -- Edmunds
+- "While the iDrive system looks good and responds quickly to commands, we've found it often requires a few more clicks and whirls of the dial to access desired functions as compared with Audi's MMI or Mercedes' COMAND interfaces." -- Edmunds

-- "Trunk capacity is a respectable 13.8 cubic feet, and the rear seats fold to allow transport of longer items." -- Edmunds
+- "Trunk capacity in the coupe is a respectable 13.8 cubic feet, and the rear seatbacks fold down to allow transport of longer items." -- Edmunds